Leaving the ICU and going to another area in the hospital is a big step, learn about what to expect here.

 Care on a nursing unit is different from the ICU.
 Some people worry about this change.
 The thought of having to meet new staff and adjust to a different setting with new routines can be stressful.

 The team on the unit realizes this can be an upsetting time.
 They are used to caring for people who are recovering from critical illness.
-To help you settle in, they will give you information about the daily routines such as doctors’ rounds, meal times, and visiting.
+To help your loved one settle in, they will give you information about the daily routines such as doctors’ rounds, meal times, and visiting.

 You will notice a difference between the number of nurses and the amount of equipment on the unit compared to the ICU.
 In the ICU, there was a lot of equipment around your bedside.
 On the nursing unit, you usually see much less equipment at the bedside.

-As part of the move to the nursing unit, your critical care team gives your new care team a detailed report about your condition and care.
-We do this to make sure your care continues seamlessly.
+As part of the move to the nursing unit, the critical care team gives the new care team a detailed report about your loved one’s condition and care.
+We do this to make sure their care continues seamlessly.

-We invite you and your family to take time with your new care team to tell them more about yourself and what is important to you.
+We invite your loved one and family and essential care partners to take time with your new care team to tell them more about your loved one and what is important to them.

 Here’s what to expect when someone leaves the ICU:

-You may have some changes to your body and thinking see “Recovery at Home” to read more about the changes you may experience.
+Your loved one may have some changes to their body and thinking see “Recovery at Home” to read more about the changes you may experience.